Zinha Productions

 Biography

 A born and bred New Yorker, I have been raised with a profound belief in using the visual to contemplate humanity and foster empathy.
-My father lovingly calls me Emmazinha-- little Emma-- a nickname reflecting our diasporic roots and my commitment to stay small and centralize the story and subject.
+My father lovingly calls me Emmazinha- little Emma- a nickname reflecting our diasporic roots, and a reminder of my commitment to bring my fantastical and ambitious storyworlds front and center.

 A graduate of Swarthmore College, and current Marshall Scholar, I am particularly drawn to questions surrounding race, reproduction, and the body.
 Committed to Black Radical Joy, I see liberation within the creative celebration and engagement of those who have survived and thrived in spite of the odds.
 London based for 2020-22.